circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ---
 layout: classic-docs2
 title: "Configuration Reference"
-short-title: "Configuration Reference"
+short-title: "Configuration"
-categories: [configuring-jobs]
+categories: [reference]
-order: 2000
+order: 0
 ---

 This document is a reference for `.circleci/config.yml` and lists the built-in job steps available to you.